An outing to a favourite nail spa would be a real treat for most customers.

 Don’t be that nail spa!
-Here are nine tell-tale signs that your establishment could be a hot-bed for unwanted germs and infection.
+We have spoken to experts and discovered nine tell-tale signs that your business could be a hot-bed for unwanted germs and infection.

 If you think about the sheer amount of people served by a nail spa on a day-to-day basis, it’s no wonder a salon can become a melting pot of germs.